Predicting Institutional Graduation Rates Using Testing and Training Data

 👉 Your Turn

-Let’s create a recipe where we predict pass (the outcome variable) on the basis of the disability and imd_band (predictor) variables.
-Add these two variables to your recipe, below.
+Let’s create a recipe where we predict good_grad_rate (the outcome variable) on the basis of several variables:

 Step 3: Specify the model and workflow